abdulsattar0617/zerodha-backend/README.md

 ## Live Demo (change_me)

-You can access the live version of the application here: [Wanderlust Live Demo](https://wanderlust-zr73.onrender.com/)
+You can access the live version of the application here: [Zerodha-backend Live Demo](https://zerodha-backend-gudt.onrender.com)

 ## Project Structure (MVC)